KoBeWi/Sapphire/README.md

 Sapphire (source version)

 The 'source' includes:
--source code (with Template files)
+- source code (with Template files)
--exe
+- exe
--icon file
+- icon file
--batch compiler for Windows/Ocra (pretty useless) -SciTe (Windows)
+- batch compiler for Windows/Ocra (pretty useless)
+- SciTe (Windows)
--this file
+- this file

 Sapphire is:
--stand-alone Ruby for Windows, including gems for making games -template maker to start developing games with Ruby/Gosu easier
+- stand-alone Ruby for Windows, including gems for making games
+- template maker to start developing games with Ruby/Gosu easier

 If you are Windows, you can use the exe.
 If not, you need Ruby and run/compile Sapphire.rb to have same functionality.